Dorothy Zbornak: Departure

-As season 7 began, NBC moved The Golden Girls to a new night and ratings suffered, with the show's ranking going from No. 10 to No. 35 that year, the first time the series has ever been outside of the "top ten".
+As season 7 began, NBC moved The Golden Girls to a new time slot and ratings suffered, with the show's ranking going from No. 10 to No. 35 that year, the first time the series has ever been outside of the "top ten".
 This, along with Bea Arthur's departure, led NBC to reconsider if the series could continue without Dorothy.
-The other three cast members were willing to continue and so a spin-off sequel series was created for them for CBS, The Golden Palace.
+The other three cast members were willing to continue, and so a spin-off sequel series was created for them for CBS, The Golden Palace.
 In the series, Blanche, Rose and Sophia operate a hotel together after Dorothy has married and left Florida.
-In the show's first season, Arthur made a guest appearance as Dorothy in a two-episode story "Seems Like Old Times".
+In the show's first season, Arthur made a guest appearance as Dorothy in a two-episode story, "Seems Like Old Times".
 The series ended soon afterward and was not picked up for a second season.
 Betty White said that Bea Arthur's departure was deeply felt in the spin-off.
 "It became Golden Girls in the Lobby without Bea.
 And it just doesn't work, it's like taking a leg off a table.
 Table doesn't balance if you take a leg off of it, you know."

 In her 1995 interview with This Morning, Arthur was asked about her departure from The Golden Girls and her return to live theatre.
 "I started doing sitcom television in 1972.
 July 5th to be exact...
 Maude...
 I spent most of my adult life in that little box [television] and I really felt it was time to get back to one's roots...
 Not that it wasn't terribly rewarding."
 When asked about her character Dorothy apparently being the "linchpin" of the show and that her absence may have been why the sequel series The Golden Palace didn't gel for audiences, she conceded this was apparently the observation of some but that she didn't know herself why the series wasn't successful.